In-file Instrumentation

 Resource Prioritization

 Resource prioritization allows you set maximum and minimum severities for violations in a given resource.
 Are you configuring a very sensitive resource?
-Set the minimum severity to High
+Set the minimum severity to High, so low and medium violations will be escalated.
+Need to suppress all violations from a particular resource?
+Set the maximum severity to None.

 For maximum severity, meaningful options are Medium, Low, and None.